-Cornwall is a place for romance, romantic coastal walks hand-in-hand, amazing restaurants, and scenic sunsets.
+Cornwall romantic breaks are waiting for you as you take some time for two.
+Cornwall is a place for romance with romantic coastal walks hand-in-hand, amazing restaurants, and scenic sunsets.
 Poldark has helped with Cornwall’s romantic reputation, with Ross Poldark and Demelza’s romance playing out around the rugged and stunning Cornish coast.
 Cornwall is certainly the perfect place to fall in love again with your loved one and the scenery.
-Here are our favourite romantic spots.
+Here are our favourite romantic spots in Cornwall.

 St Michael’s Mount